Tzvet05/INDULC/README.md

 git clone --recurse-submodules git@github.com:Tzvet05/INDULC.git && cd INDULC/
 ```

-Compile the program using
+Compile the executable using
 ```sh
 make
 ```

 ### Makefile rules

-`make (all)` compiles the libraries and the program.
+`make (all)` compiles the libraries and the executable.

 `make fclean` removes everything that got compiled.

 `make clean` removes everything that got compiled except the executable and its dynamic library.

-`make cleanindulc` removes the program's object files.
+`make cleanindulc` removes the executable's object files.

-`make re` removes everything that got compiled and recompiles the libraries and the program.
+`make re` removes everything that got compiled and recompiles the libraries and the executable.

-`make reindulc` removes the program's object files and recompiles the program.
+`make reindulc` removes the executable's object files and recompiles the executable.

 ## USAGE